SougataMukherjee/interview-kit/theory/js-ts.md

 **Q29: Difference Between == and ===**

 == does type coercion

 === checks type + value

 **Q30: Difference Between slice, splice, split**

-slice -> The slice() method is used to copy a portion of an array and return a new array.doesn’t change original array.It accepts two optional arguments: the starting index and the ending index
+slice -> The slice() method is used to copy a portion of an array and return a new array.doesn’t change original array.It accepts two optional arguments:
+- the starting index
+- the ending index
 ```js
 const fruits = ['apple', 'orange', 'lemon'];
 const newFruit = fruits.slice(0, 1);
 console.log(newFruit); // Output: ['apple']
 ```
 splice -> The splice() method is used to add, remove, or modify elements within an existing array.
 It modifies the original array.
-It typically takes three arguments,Starting Index: The index where changes should begin.
+It typically takes three arguments,
+- Starting Index: The index where changes should begin.
-Number of elements to delete: The count of elements to remove from the starting index.
+- Number of elements to delete: The count of elements to remove from the starting index.
-Elements to add/modify (optional): The new elements you want to insert or replace.
+- Elements to add/modify (optional): The new elements you want to insert or replace.
 ```js
 const fruits = ['apple', 'orange', 'lemon'];
 fruits.splice(0, 1, 'banana');